bctiemann/pri/README.md

 ### Django Admin

 The standard Django Admin interface is available at http://127.0.0.1/spork/.
-This provides the ability to do basic database maintenance, CRUD operations, and other standard maintenance tasks.
+This provides the ability to do basic database manipulation, CRUD operations, and other standard maintenance tasks.
 Give yourself access to the admin by creating a superuser account for yourself, `./manage.py createsuperuser`

-Each model you create will need to be registered via the `admins.py` module in the appropriate app, in order for it to appear in the admin.
+Each model you create will need to be registered via the `admin.py` module in the appropriate app, in order for it to appear in the admin.

 ## Django documentation